-- Ejection adjuster – This facilities the ejection of the tablet from the die cavity after compression.
+- Ejection adjuster – This facilitates the ejection of the tablet from the die cavity after compression.

-In the production of tablet using single punch, the upper punch compresses the powder into tablets while the lower punch ejects the tablet.
+In the production of tablets using a single punch tableting machine, the upper punch compresses the powder into tablets while the lower punch ejects the tablet.

-The sequence of events involved in the formation of tablet.
+The sequence of events involved in the formation of tablets.

 The events involved in tablet production can be divided into 3 stages;

 - Position 1 – The upper punch is raised and lower punch drops to create a cavity in the die.

 - Position 2 – The feed shoe moves over the die cavity and granules fall into the die cavity under the influence of gravity from the hopper.

 - Position 3 – The feed shoe moves out of the way and the hopper punch descends to compress the granules/powder mixture into tablets by progressive reduction of the porosity of the die content and forcing of the particles into close contact with one another.

 - Position 4 – The upper punch retracts and the lower punch moves upwards too to eject the compressed tablet.
 The whole events repeat over and over again unit the feed material is exhausted.